yaroslavsobolev/robowski-maps/README.md

+# Robot-assisted reconstruction of reaction hyperspaces and complex reaction networks they contain

-# Code and data supporting the research article Y. Jia el al., Nature, 2025
+This repository contains the code and data supporting the article

-This repository contains the code and data supporting the article 'Robot-assisted reconstruction of reaction hyperspaces and complex reaction networks they contain' by Yankai Jia, Rafał Frydrych, Yaroslav I. Sobolev, Wai-Shing Wong, Bibek Prajapati, Yasemin Bilgi, Daniel Matuszczyk, Galymzhan Moldagulov, Juan Carlos Ahumada, Namhun Kim, Eric Larsen, Bartosz A. Grzybowski
+'Robot-assisted reconstruction of reaction hyperspaces and complex reaction networks they contain' by Yankai Jia, Rafał Frydrych, Yaroslav I. Sobolev, Wai-Shing Wong, Bibek Prajapati, Yasemin Bilgi, Daniel Matuszczyk, Galymzhan Moldagulov, Juan Carlos Ahumada, Namhun Kim, Eric Larsen, Bartosz A. Grzybowski